 - Hike to Blumenstein Castle.
 Blumenstein is a marvelous castle, too.
 Hikers can reach it in 45 minutes or so from Schönau.

 - France on foot.
-When COVID restrictions don’t apply, you should also experience one of the fundamental fun points of this hike and step into France.
+You should also experience one of the fundamental fun points of this hike and step into France.
 Hikers can tackle the French Fleckenstein and German Wegelnburg Castles in a round-trip loop that takes about 4-5 hours.

 By car, Schönau is one hour south of Kaiserslautern, 2 hours south of Wiesbaden and two hours west of Stuttgart.